 Toyota Hybrid & EV Guide

-Toyota has always been at the forefront of innovation towards electrification.
+Toyota has always been at the forefront of innovation toward electrification.
 The introduction of the Prius Hybrid in 1997 changed the way the world thinks about mobility.
-Since then, they've expanded their lineup to include more Hybrid Electric Vehicles (HEVs), Plug-in Hybrids (PHEVs) and Hydrogen Fuel Cell EVs (FCEVs) with Battery Electric Vehicles (BEVs) coming soon!
+Since then, they've expanded its lineup to include more Hybrid Electric Vehicles (HEVs), Plug-in Hybrids (PHEVs), Hydrogen Fuel Cell EVs (FCEVs), and Battery Electric Vehicles (BEVs).

 This guide will simplify the jargon and break down all the Toyota Hybrid and Electric Vehicles (EVs) vehicles for you.